 - Elective course in yoga

-Part 2.
-After the 2 week course period, students will take part in service projects at one of SVYM’s field sites in Mysore District.
+After the 2-week course period, students will take part in service projects with one of the SVYM's units under the supervision of an SVYM mentor.
 Students select projects and are matched during the spring semester, prior to the students’ departure.

 Sample of past projects offered by SVYM (note that the projects change year-to-year, depending on the needs of the communities):